Etsy vs Your Own Website: Which Is Better for Makers?

 This guide is a straight comparison.
 Not a pitch for either option.
 Just the real trade-offs, so you can make the right call for where your business is right now.

-Short answer: Etsy is better for getting found.
+Short answer: Etsy is better for getting found by strangers.
 Your own website is better for building something that lasts.
-The best long-term strategy for most makers is both, used together.
+The most successful makers in 2026 use both — strategically.

 Etsy vs Your Own Website at a Glance